Written and Narrated by

 The University of Texas at Austin

 When NASA was deciding whether to launch the ill-fated space shuttle Challenger, Morton Thiokol’s engineers at first opposed the launch on safety grounds.
-But when their general manager instructed the engineers to “put on their management hats,” he reframed the decision from one focusing on safety to one focusing on dollars and cents.
-The engineers then unfortunately changed their decision.
+But when their general manager instructed the engineers to, “put on their management hats,” he reframed the decision from one focusing on safety to one focusing on dollars and cents.
+The engineers then, unfortunately, changed their decision.

 Decisions made by business people often occur in a context where subjective factors predominate, and the framing of an issue is particularly influential.
 In Enron’s declining days, the company attempted to save money by encouraging employees to minimize travel expenses.
 An Enron employee later wrote that he intentionally flouted the new policy.
 While this seems like a clear ethical lapse, in the employee’s mind, he deserved to stay in the most expensive hotels and to eat at the best restaurants because of how very hard he was working.
-He framed the issue in terms of his narrow self-serving interests, not in the broader ethical context of adhering to company policy.
+He framed the issue in terms of his narrow self-interest, and not in the broader ethical context of adhering to company policy.